In Short

 3. Identify the Risk Factors

 Some neck and back injuries are caused by subtle movement over time.
-Identify the following risk factors:
+Risk factors of this type of injuries include:

 - force;